Adoor Prakash

+In 2019, he was elected to the Loksabha from Attingal constituency in 2019, the first Congress candidate to be elected from the constituency since 1989.
+In 2024, he was reelected from Attingal defeating V Joy of the CPI(M).
+The margin of victory between the two candidates was 684 votes, the second-lowest majority in the 2024 Lok Sabha elections in India.
+In 2025 UDF appointed him as United Democratic Front (Kerala) Convenor.

 Personal life

-Adoor was born in Adoor, Pathanamthitta in Kerala, India on 24 May 1952 to N. Kunjuraman and V.M.Vilasini.
-He studied at the Sree Narayana College and Trivandrum Law Academy and graduated with a B.A. and L.L.B.
+Prakash was born in Adoor on 24 May 1952 to N. Kunjuraman and V. M. Vilasini.
+He studied predegree from SB College Changanassery and later Sree Narayana College, Kollam and The Kerala Law Academy Law College, Thiruvananthapuram and graduated with a B.A. and LL.B.
 He's married to Jayasree and the couple has three children.